Apillon/embedded-wallet/packages/sdk/README.md

 - `contractRead`
   Get result of contract read.
   Utility function, this has nothing to do with Oasis.

+### mustConfirm

+This parameter can be used for wallet actions that require user confirmation.
+If set to `true`, the event `signatureRequest`/`txApprove` will be emitted with `resolve()` method passed in payload.
+Once resolve is called, the action continues.
+This can be used to display tx confirmation UI e.g.

 ## Use with ethers (v6)